Flotomate/product_docs/source/problem-management/working-on-a-problem.rst

 System Defined Problem Notifications
 ------------------------------------

-Flotomate has 12 Notifications that are predefined and generated automatically.
+Motadata has 12 Notifications that are predefined and generated automatically.
 They can be turned on/off from the Admin section (requires Admin rights for access).
 The Notifications are as follows: